RibbonCommunications/sbc_aws_cloudformation/supported/pre_requisites/README.md

 ## VPC Overview

-An SBC deployment requires a VPC with at least 4 IPv4 subnets:
+Deployment of the Ribbon SBC requires a VPC with at least 4 IPv4 subnets:

   - Management (MGT0)